ehrscape/R-project/RunneR-walkthrough.md

 }
 ```

-The VO2max value is used for determination of Cardiorespiratory Fitness Factor (CFF), which accounts for fitness level of the runner since athletes can perform better not so much because of their greater skill as for their greater capacity for oxygen consumption^2^.
+The VO2max value is used for determination of Cardiorespiratory Fitness Factor (CFF), which accounts for fitness level of the runner since athletes can perform better not so much because of their greater skill as for their greater capacity for oxygen consumption.
 Essentially, a runner with a high VO2max will burn approximately 5% to 7% fewer calories while running than a runner with a low VO2max.
 The cardiorespiratory fitness factor `CFF` is defined according to the `VO2max` value as shown below:

 ```r
 if(VO2max >= 56) {